kmaida/angular-mediacheck/README.md

 It also expects a callback `function`.
 This function will execute when the media query activates.

-* This method adds a matchmedia listener.
+* This method [adds a MediaQueryList listener](https://msdn.microsoft.com/library/hh772467.aspx) with the `callback` parameter.
-* It executes the callback function and passes the [`MediaQueryList`](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList) parameter so your callbacks can utilize it.
+* On media query change, it executes the callback function and passes the [`MediaQueryList`](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList) parameter so your components can utilize it.
-* It implements zones for change detection.
+* It implements [zones](http://blog.thoughtram.io/angular/2016/02/01/zones-in-angular-2.html) for Angular 2 change detection.

 ## Usage Example